Punktum-dk/whois-service-specification/README.md

 # Version: 2.0.2
 ```

 This is the version string of the service.
-The service uses semantic versioning, so this is major release `2`, bug fix release `2`.
+The service uses (semantic versioning)[semver.org], so this is major release `2`, bug fix release `2`.
 No feature releases has been made indicated by the minor release indicator: `0`.

 ```
 # The data in the DK Whois database is provided by DK Hostmaster A/S